 It’s not hard to hang on the every word of a netball coach of the caliber of New Zealand Silver Ferns and Sunshine Coast Lightning coach Noeline Taurua.

 This is, after all, a coach whose credentials are almost unrivalled in world netball, having taken the Waikato BOP Magic to 11 consecutive finals series in the ANZ Championship and the old New Zealand national league, before jumping the Tasman and collecting the first two Suncorp Super Netball titles.
 And with a startup team, no less.

 So when we had the chance to spend the day with Taurua as she visited to film some new netball drills with us, we were all eyes and ears as she went about her business on court with a group of young players.

-Here’s a few of the biggest lessons we took away from an afternoon with one of the world’s best.
+Here are a few of the biggest lessons we took away from an afternoon with one of the world’s best.

 DIFFERENT PLAYERS, DIFFERENT APPROACHES